matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ### Software engineering approaches

 - **Test-Driven Development** builds quality in from the start.
-- **Behavior-Driven Development** aligns developers, testers, and product on shared expectations.
+- **Behaviour-Driven Development** aligns developers, testers, and product on shared expectations.
 - **Continuous Delivery** embeds testing throughout the pipeline, catching issues early.
 - **Clean Code** practices — readability, modularity, testability — reduce the defect rate over time.
 - **DevOps** promotes shared responsibility for quality: _"You build it, you run it."_